Sunlight streams through large windows with white frames, illuminating a room and revealing outdoor greenery.

 Subject: “When the A.I.
 Meets Vastu: A Harmonized Household or Technological Turmoil?”

-A recent experiment in the not obvious harmonious confluence between ancient Vastu Shastra principles and Atryed that although our world encourages humanity to reconsider our nearness to power plants and magnetic poles, it has one perplexed Roomba all the time attempting to realign itself with mystical energy channels.
+A recent experiment in the subtle harmonious confluence between ancient Vastu Shastra principles and Atryed that while our world encourages humanity to reconsider our nearness to power plants and magnetic poles, it has one perplexed Roomba all the time attempting to realign itself with mystical energy channels.

 Subject: “Design Wars: The Battle for Your Body, Mind, and Soul in a Mumbai Apartment”